Jordan Crooks

-Jordan Crooks is a Caymanian competitive swimmer.
-He won the first medal of any color and first gold medal for the Cayman Islands at a world championships in any sport at the 2022 World Short Course Swimming Championships.
-He also holds nine national records for the Cayman Islands.
-At the 2024 World Short Course Swimming Championships he again won the gold medal in the 50 meter freestyle.
-In the semifinals he broke the world record in this event with a time of 19.90 seconds, becoming the first swimmer to break 20 seconds.
+Jordan Crooks (born 2 May 2002) is a Caymanian competitive swimmer who specialises in sprint freestyle events.
+He made history by winning the first medal of any colour—and the first gold medal—for the Cayman Islands at a world championships in any sport at the 2022 World Short Course Swimming Championships.

+Crooks is a multiple-time world champion and world record holder and holds numerous national records for the Cayman Islands.
+He also holds the short course 50 meter freestyle world record.
+He is widely regarded as the most successful swimmer in the nation’s history.

 Career

-Crooks qualified for the 2022 World Aquatics Championships in Budapest and the 2022 FINA World Short Course Swimming Championships in Melbourne.
-He won the gold medal in the men's 50 m freestyle event at the 2022 FINA World Short Course Swimming Championships beating Ben Proud, the defending champion.
+Crooks qualified for the 2022 World Aquatics Championships in Budapest and the 2022 World Short Course Swimming Championships in Melbourne.

-Currently, Crooks swims for the Tennessee Volunteers swim team.
-In his freshman year, he swam a freshman record 18.53 50 yard freestyle as well as a freshman record 41.44 100 yard freestyle.
+At the 2022 short course world championships, he won the gold medal in the men’s 50 metre freestyle, defeating defending champion Ben Proud.

+At the 2024 World Short Course Swimming Championships in Budapest, Crooks successfully defended his world title in the 50 metre freestyle.
+In the semifinals, he set a new world record of 19.90 seconds, becoming the first swimmer to break the 20-second barrier in the event.

+Collegiate career

+Crooks competes collegiately for the University of Tennessee.
+During his freshman season, he set school freshman records in the 50-yard freestyle (18.53 seconds) and the 100-yard freestyle (41.44 seconds).

-On February 21, 2024, Crooks became the second man ever to swim a sub-18-second 50 yard freestyle as he won gold in the SEC championship, setting a pool record at the Auburn University James E. Martin Aquatics Center in the process.
+On 21 February 2024, Crooks became the second man in history to swim under 18 seconds in the 50-yard freestyle at the SEC Championships, setting a pool record at Auburn University’s James E. Martin Aquatics Center.

+Olympic career

-At the 2024 Summer Olympics, he became the first Caymanian swimmer to qualify for the finals.
-He finished with a time of 21.64 seconds and placed eighth in the men's 50 metre freestyle.
+At the 2024 Summer Olympics in Paris, Crooks became the first Caymanian swimmer to qualify for an Olympic swimming final.
+He finished eighth in the men’s 50 metre freestyle final with a time of 21.64 seconds.

 Personal life

-Crooks has a sister named Jillian Crooks who also swims competitively.
+Crooks has a sister, Jillian Crooks, who also represents the Cayman Islands internationally in swimming.